An Ecosystem of Services and Solutions

 BW Construction quickly makes name in public, private sectors by putting clients first

 Developed from a deep commitment to the clients and communities it serves, BW Construction has made a name for itself in the public and private sectors.
-A full- service real estate development and construction management firm in Fishers, Indiana, the company has bid and won impressive accounts by building solid relationships and bringing teams together to make an impact in the region—all after just two years in business.
+A full- service real estate development and construction management firm in Indianapolis, Indiana, the company has bid and won impressive accounts by building solid relationships and bringing teams together to make an impact in the region—all after just a few years in business.

 Troy Woodruff and Brad Battin are the majority owners of RQAW, an architecture and engineering company established in 1953.
 RQAW is a sister company of BW Construction.
 Their road to owning the firm was a journey that seemed serendipitously designed.

 “Meeting Brad was a unique situation,” Troy says, reflecting on his days as an elected official.
 “I was voted into the Indiana General Assembly in 2004 and Brad was an intern while I was there.
 Spring forward a decade, and I was at the Indiana Department of Transportation, and Brad and I had stayed in touch.
 When I left state government, and after my ‘cooling off’ period, Brad and I bought the company.
 A year later, we opened BW Construction to expand into construction and help feed our architecture department with private work.”